 Interestingly, the most unnoticeable seasonal change is the one leading into the harshest, bleakest of seasons.
 Not quite the welcome to this post as I’d initially planned.
 Try not to imagine Siberia outside as you read on.
 Maybe it seems gradual as we’re already bundled up to the eyebrows in scarfs and coats and blankets, and the heating was flicked on back in October when we could no longer bear how cold our extremities were.
 The mornings are already dark, lights are already turned on in late afternoon, and the hot water bottle has seen a lot of action recently.
-Winter appears to have arrived much in the style of autumn; with a nonchalant shrug and quickly distracted us with the countdown to Christmas.
-We will be shocked by winter’s sudden, inexplicable presence in early January.
-We will be furiously cursing it before long as we always do.

 Unlike the other seasons, however, with their fanfare of actual changes in the weather, or an array of new fruit and vegetables, winter unfortunately has little to offer us there.
 In the UK, most of our winter food arrived in autumn so batten down the hatches lads, it’s a long season of turnips.